Plastic Litter and Waste Reduction Campaign

 A coalition of plastic bag manufacturers has been threatening lawsuits and filing petitions to delay local ordinances from being implemented.

-But in the last year, we've seen cities and counties prevail in the courts.
+But in the last few years, we've seen cities and counties prevail in the courts.

 How does a local government protect itself from litigation?
 Read more on this topic.